…preparing young students for careers that don’t even exist yet!

-- Programming Navigation Engineering with Bee-Bot Floor Robots on a Tournament Field – completed
+- Programming Navigation Engineering with Bee-Bot Floor Robots on a Tournament Field – current unit of study

-Below are highlights of some of our First Grade, S.T.E.M. learning experiences:
+Below are highlights of some of our First Grade, S.T.E.M. learning experiences throughout the years:

 This webpage highlights some of our exciting Lower School S.T.E.M. learning experiences – including our current year programs, new programs in development and testing, as well as the units of study we typically provide our students.
 Collaborating with our numerous and global, collegiate and corporate partners, our S.T.E.M. programs continue to dynamically evolve each year with providing innovative and authentic learning experiences for our young students.

 Optics / Photonics